Skip to main content

 Who should stay in Le Laisinant?

-While there are very few amenities here, it's a developing area boasting a lot of new builds.
 This means that Le Laisinant is an ideal place to stay if you are looking for relaxed and modern ski accommodation with convenient access to the pistes.

 Le Fornet

-Le Fornet: Off-piste haven
+Le Fornet: off-piste haven

 Beyond Le Laisinant and 5km from the centre of Val d’Isère is the beautiful and peaceful hamlet of Le Fornet.